-Artists have had a long-standing relationship with the National Parks.
-In the nineteenth century, painters captured the majestic western landscapes of the parks, making these remote areas better known to citizens back east.
-The artist’s works encouraged the preservation and stewardship of public lands and helped to shape the history of the National Park Service.
+Artists have had a long-standing relationship with the national parks, beginning in the nineteenth century.
+Painters captured the majestic western landscapes of the parks, making these remote areas better known to citizens back east.
+Since then, artists of all disciplines have joined in those efforts to raise awareness and create connections to national parks.
+Their work encouraged the preservation and stewardship of public lands and helped to shape the history and future of the National Park Service.

 The Artist-in-Residence program is open to a wide range of artists, including:

 Resident artists are provided the opportunity to submerse themselves in the rich history and scenery of Harpers Ferry, using it as inspiration for their work.

 Artist residencies are typically one month in length, although there is some flexibility in time commitment on a case-by-case basis.